Unusuario2/gm_snowboreal_versions/README.md

 ```
 # LICENSE AND TERMS OF USE
  You cannot redistribute those files in the workshop/moddb/gamebana or other modding website WITHOUT MY PERMISION.
- If you redistribute those files WITHOUT MY PERMISION i will take it down.
+ If you redistribute those files WITHOUT MY PERMISION, i will take it down.
  Do you want to make a mod of this map?
 Contact me in steam (https://steamcommunity.com/profiles/76561199073832016/) or discord (carlos suarez#7285)